By Kurt Wilkin

 It’s okay to have one or two people on your leadership team who are loyal and eager but inexperienced and learning on the job.
 But it’s impossible to scale a company quickly when everyone is figuring things out as they go.
 Smart CEOs know that the magic bullet for growth is talent, getting the right people in the right roles at the right time can amplify growth like nothing else.

 Okay – that’s interesting but how do I build a talent strategy?
-Following are five important points at a high-level…I'll go into more detail on each of these in future posts.
+Following are five important points at a high-level.

 - First, it starts with dedicating focused time and energy to the concept.
 Carve out ample time with key members of your team and/or advisors, or even hire a facilitator.
 Please don’t include your entire leadership team because, if you’re like most high-growth CEOs, you’ve got at least one person who doesn’t belong there, usually because they’ve received battlefield promotions and are now walking billboards for the dreaded Peter Principle.